Martin Puryear Represents U.S. at Biennale Arte 2019

 ABOUT THE ARTIST

-Puryear earned his B.A. from Catholic University of America, Washington, D.C.
-(1963) and his M.F.A. from Yale University (1971) and attended the Swedish Royal Academy of Art (1966–68).
-He has been the recipient of prestigious awards, including the Skowhegan Medal for Sculpture (1980), a Louis Comfort Tiffany Grant (1982), and a MacArthur Foundation Fellowship (1989).
-He was elected to the American Academy of Arts and Letters (1992) and was awarded an Honorary Doctorate from Yale University (1994) and the National Medal of Arts (2011).
+Puryear earned his B.A. from the Catholic University of America (1963) and his M.F.A. from Yale University (1971) and attended the Royal Swedish Academy of Fine Arts (1966–68).
+He has been the recipient of prestigious awards, including a grant from the Louis Comfort Tiffany Foundation (1981), a John D. and Catherine T. MacArthur Foundation Fellowship Award (1989), and the Skowhegan Medal for Sculpture (1990).
+He was elected to the American Academy of Arts and Letters (1992) and received an honorary doctorate from Yale University (1994) and the National Medal of Arts (2011).

 ABOUT THE COMMISSIONER/CURATOR